harlanhaskins/HealthNet/README.txt

-Hello and thank you for choosing DjangoMaintained HealthNet.
+Thank you for choosing DjangoMaintained: HealthNet!
-HealthNet is a web based program that helps keep track of the hospital you are currently a patient at.
+HealthNet is a web-based program that helps keep track of the hospital you are currently a patient at.
 It records your schedule, prescriptions, doctors, and recent visits information.

-The following are requirements to use HealthNet:
-	1) Computer
-	2) Internet Access
-	3) Email
-	4) Insurance
-	5) Phone Number
+To effectively use HealthNet, a computer with internet access is required.
+Account creation requires valid insurance information.

-The HealthNet program is all web based.
+The HealthNet program is all web-based.
 You can visit the website by going to "https://www.djangomaintained.com".
-Please note, the https:// is required for security reasons as opposed to http://.
+Please note that the "https://" is required for security reasons as opposed to "http://".

+If you are running HealthNet on your local machine, run the following
+commands:
+python manage.py syncdb
+python manage.py populatedb
+python manage.py runserver

 Once you are on the homepage, it should redirect you to a login page.

 If you have an existing account, please login, otherwise proceed to the next steps.

 If you do not have an existing account, then click on "Sign Up".
-This will bring you to a page to fill out some information.
+This will bring you to a page to fill out some basic information.
 Complete the form and create your account.
 You should now be able to login with the information just created.

-For demonstration purposes, we provide an existing account for you.
+For demonstration purposes, we provide an existing account of each type for you:

+Admin:
 Email: admin
 Password: SuperSecurePassword1234

-The home page is currently just a form with your information in it.
-This is going to change as we progress through the releases.

-The schedule is currently set with a date/time picker.
-You can request the amount of time and doctor to have your appointment with.
-Once filled out, you can add the appointment.
-It will show up in a schedule table below.

-The prescriptions page has a table similar to the schedule table.
-However, only a doctor can add prescriptions, so the patient can only view this table.

-The Medical Information page houses the patient's medical information, test results, and other sensitive information.

-System logs is just a recorded of changes/views from a person.

-Lastly, there is a Sign Out button in the top right corner to securely log your account out.
+Doctor:
+Email: turk@sacredheart.org
+Password: SuperSecurePassword1234

+Nurse:
+Email: carla@sacredheart.org
+Password: SuperSecurePassword1234

+Patient:
+Email: duwayne@theroc-johnson.com
+Password: SuperSecurePassword1234

+The Home tab displays a dashboard for easy daily use.
+This displays a welcome message, a notification for new messages (if there are any), a list of upcoming appointments, and a list of prescriptions (if the user is a patient).

+The Schedule tab displays a list of upcoming appointments as well as a list of past appointments.
+The "Add Appointment" button at the top of the page is only available to patients, doctors, and admins.
+It prompts for a date, time, duration, and a choice of patient (if you are a doctor) or a choice of doctor (if you are a patient).
+Appointments can be edited or deleted by patients, doctors, or admins if needed.

+The Prescriptions tab displays a list of active prescriptions.
+A given patient will only be able to see their prescriptions.
+Doctors are able to view, edit,
+and remove prescriptions of all patients.
+Nurses can view prescriptions of patients from their hospital.

+The Medical Information tab displays the patient's basic profile information and medical information.
+The "Export" button is used to export the medical information into a readable file that can be saved to the user's computer, and is only available to patients.
+It displays a security warning before exporting the file.

+The Messages tab displays a list of active conversations the user is in.
+Selecting any of them will display the conversation.
+The "Send Message" is used to send a new message.
+Messages can be sent between any two types of users, except between patients.

+Admins can view two additional tabs: System Log and Add User.

+The System Log tab displays a list of all logged system activity.

+The Add User tab is used to add doctors, nurses, and other admins to the system.

-For questions, please contact either of the test liaisons:
+For questions, please contact:

+Project Manager:
 Harlan Haskins: harlan@harlanhaskins.com
+Test Liason:
 Stefani Grimaldi: sg4780@rit.edu